Lekic/trace/app/views/documentation/_functionalrequirement3.html.md

 ### Exceptions

-Primarily, if the user wants to report a pest that isn’t already in the system.
+Primarily, if the user wants to report a pest that isn't already in the system.
 Alternatively, the user may not know the exact pest type.

 ### Scope